Posted on 10/21/2019 in Business and Strategy

 The “why’s and how’s” questions take you from a surface level pain point to the compelling business reason or reasons.
 Questions to ask yourself include “Why is a bad user experience an issue for your company?” and “Why are you addressing this issue now?” and “How is this impacting your business?” and “How will it affect your business if you don’t fix this issue?”.
 After asking questions like these, you’ll get closer to uncovering the compelling business reason for the redesign project.

-For the company that initially said its reason for redesigning its website is due to the poor user experience, perhaps the real reason is because the competition is stealing market share both from your existing and potential customers.
+For the company that initially said its reason for redesigning its website is due to the poor user experience, perhaps the real reason is that the competition is stealing market share both from your existing and potential customers.
 Another compelling reason could be that current customers, who normally would buy related products, are now doing so much less often than they used to.
 With this example, it’s clear that the compelling business reason to redesign this company’s website is that it’s losing revenue and its website needs to provide a better user experience to stem the flow of customers and prospects leaving and selecting the competition instead.

 Applying the Compelling Business Reasons to Your Website Redesign Project